15. Provisions, Contingent Liabilities and Contingent Assets:

 a) Identification of Segments:

-Based on the primary segments identified under IRDA (preparation of Financial statements and auditors’ report of insurance Companies) regulations 2002 (‘the regulations’) read with Accounting Standard 17 on “segmental reporting” notified under section 133 of the Companies act 2013 and rules there under, the Corporation has classified and disclosed segmental information separately for shareholders and policyholders.
-Accordingly the Corporation has prepared the Revenue Account and the Balance Sheet for the primary business segments namely Participating Life Individual, Participating Pension Individual, Participating Annuity Individual, Non Participating Life (Individual & Group), Non Participating Pension (Individual & Group), Non Participating Annuity Individual, Non Participating Variable individual, Non Participating Health individual, Non Participating Unit Linked and Capital Redemption and Annuity Certain Business (CRAC).
+Based on the primary segments identified under Insurance Regulatory and Development Authority of India (Actuarial, Finance and Investment Functions of Insurers) Regulations, 2024 (‘the regulations’) read with Accounting Standard 17 on “segmental reporting” notified under section 133 of the Companies Act 2013 and rules there under, the Corporation has classified and disclosed segmental information separately for shareholders and policyholders.
+Accordingly the Corporation has prepared the Revenue Account and the Balance Sheet for the primary business segments namely Participating Life Individual, Participating Pension Individual, Participating Annuity Individual, Non Participating Life (Individual & Group), Non Participating Pension (Individual & Group), Non Participating Annuity Individual, Non Participating Variable Individual, Non Participating Health Individual, Non Participating Unit Linked (Life, Pension and Health) and Capital Redemption and Annuity Certain Business (CRAC).
 The Corporation operates in various geographical segments.

 b) Basis of allocation of expenditure to various segments of business:

-Operating Expenses relating to life insurance business after adjusting for expenses attributable to Shareholders Account and are allocated to various lines of Business such as Non-Linked Participating, Non-Linked Non-Participating, General Annuities, Pensions, Health, Group Business and Unit Linked Business on the basis of:
+Operating Expenses relating to life insurance business after adjusting for expenses attributable to Shareholders Account is allocated to various lines of business such as Non-Linked Participating, Non-Linked Non-Participating, General Annuities, Pensions, Health, Group Business and Unit Linked Business on the basis of:

 a.
-Expenses which are directly identifiable to the respective lines of business have been allocated to these lines of business on actual basis, and
+Expenses which are directly identifiable to the respective lines of business have been recognized in the respective lines of business on actual basis, and

 b.
-Other expenses which are not directly identifiable to the respective lines of business are allocated out of the
+Expenses which are not directly identifiable to the specific lines of business are allocated out of the common pool

 i.
 Number of policies